WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/prepositions.md

 ## Prepositional phrases

 A prepositional phrase consists of a preposition and the words that follow it.
 In a prepositional phrase, the object (the following words), may be a noun, pronoun, gerund, or clause.

+Example
+- The preview shows how the page will look on the front end.

+Avoid making long prepositional phrases.
+Long prepositional phrases are difficult to read and interpret.